yongjinkim49/carbon-credit-NFT/README.md

 ```

 # Front-end UI for DAO members / Protocol managers / End-users (pollutors)
 We also created an interface to provide a high-level overview of the innerworkings of our protocol.
 We have three interfaces intended for three differen players (participants) of our protocol.
-We list them in order: t
+We list them in order:

 - Interface 1: intended for DAO members' decision making process and consensus,
 - Interface 2: for the protocol managers to observe and assess the decisions from DAO